NHAS/reverse_ssh/README.md

 ```
 # Install the rssh binary as a service (windows only)
-ssh -J your.rssh.server.com:3232 test-pc.user.test-pc -s service --install
+ssh -J your.rssh.server.internal:3232 test-pc.user.test-pc -s service --install
 ```

 ### Windows Service Integration

 The client RSSH binary supports being run within a windows service and wont time out after 10 seconds.
 This is great for creating persistent management services.

 ### Full Windows Shell Support

 Most reverse shells for windows struggle to generate a shell environment that supports resizing, copying and pasting and all the other features that we're all very fond of.
-This project uses conpty on newer versions of windows, and the winpty library (which self unpacks) on older versions.
+This project uses `conpty` on newer versions of windows, and the `winpty` library (which self unpacks) on older versions.
 This should mean that almost all versions of windows will net you a nice shell.

 ### Webhooks